-Thanks to the built-in brake circuit, several amplifiers (even with different current ratings) can be operated off a common DC bus link.
+Thanks to the built-in brake circuit with its patented power distribution, several amplifiers (even with different current ratings) can be operated off a common DC bus link.
 This is achieved by an automatic adjustment of the brake thresholds (which vary, because of tolerances).

 The brake energy is distributed equally among all the amplifiers.
 The combined power of all the amplifiers is always available, as continuous or peak power.
 The switch-off takes place as described under 1. (above) for the servo amplifier with the lowest switch-off threshold (resulting from tolerances).

-The RTO (BTB) contact of this amplifier (terminals X3/2,3) will be opened at the same time (\Rightarrow p.68).
+The RTO (BTB) contact of this amplifier (terminals X3/2,3) will be opened at the same time ( $\Rightarrow$ p.
+64).